 These are ‘living’ guidelines, updated with new research in near real-time in order to give reliable, up-to-the minute advice and recommendations to health care professionals providing frontline care.
 There are also clinical flowcharts available incorporating the living guideline recommendations.

 Choosing Wisely Australia and the National COVID-19 Clinical Evidence Taskforce have partnered to raise awareness of the guidelines and open a dialogue between the Taskforce and the Choosing Wisely community.

 Choosing Wisely/National COVID-19 Clinical Evidence Taskforce webinar

 Choosing Wisely and the National COVID-19 Taskforce recently hosted a webinar about the Taskforce, living guidelines model, recommendations and guidance available to support Australian health services.
 The webinar is building a dialogue between the Taskforce and the Choosing Wisely community of health professions, consumers and carers, and health professional colleges to raise awareness of the guidelines and to ensure insights from the ground are helping to identify gaps in current guidelines and their implementation.

-You can join the discuss about what further guidance in needed on the Taskforce’s website.
+You can join the discussion about what further guidance is needed on the Taskforce’s website.

 The COVID-19 information hub by NPS MedicineWise, facilitator of Choosing Wisely Australia, has information about medicines, tests and treatments during the COVID-19 pandemic.
 This information hub is regularly updated with articles and links to other reliable information for consumers and for health professionals.